-Table III presents the weighted average F1 metric for different maximum batch sizes using county and name constraints.
 According to this table, while gender classification is stable for different batch sizes, the maximum batch size of 32 works better for race tasks.
 This result is not surprising, because a batch size of 16 is too small for a bag, and batch size of 32 has the advantage of randomly splitting bags (that is created with size 64) to avoid overfitting.
 An interesting case is batch size of 1, which associates a label distribution to individual instances.
 The problem with this approach is that it is less robust to noise - for example, if a label proportion of 90% positive is applied to a negative instance, the classifier will attempt to fit this noisy example.
 However, if this instance is the only negative one in a batch of size 10, then the classifier is given the flexibility of predicting it as negative while still optimizing the loss function.
 Indeed, we find that batch size 1 is not effective on this task.

-Finally, we compare our deep LLP model with state-of-the-art shallow LLP models - we use ridge regression for LLP [25] and label regularization [8] for comparison.
-Table IV compares our model with maximum batch size 32 with other models for county and name constraints.
+Finally, we compare our deep LLP model with state-ofthe-art shallow LLP models - we use ridge regression for LLP [26] and label regularization [8] for comparison.
+Table V compares our model with maximum batch size 32 with other models for county and name constraints.
 According to this table, while our model has the same F1 as ridge LLP for race2 task, it has higher F1 for all other tasks.
 More specifically, on average, while both ridge LLP and label regularization have the same F1 score (76), our model has the highest F1 measure (79).

-B. Image classification results
+B. Image classification result

 In this section, we present image classification results using our proposed deep LLP model.
 For all experiments, we use the XCeption model [3] with its training weights fit on ImageNet.
 The ImageNet dataset [6] that is commonly used for image classification has over a million images for 1,000 objects but does not have any class related to a human face or body.
-Because we have the best result with the maximum batch size 32 in the last section, we use it again for image classification
+Because we have the best result with the maximum batch size 32 in the last section, we use it again for image classification task.
+To reduce memory consumption, we freeze first two blocks of XCeption network in the training phrase, and train the remaining layers.